Leon Redbone: Appearances in other media

 Redbone appeared regularly on the PBS children's show Between the Lions.
-On Sesame Street, Redbone sang several songs over film footage, including "Blueberry Mouth", "Have You Ever", and "What Do They Do When They Go Wherever They Go?"
+On Sesame Street, he sang several songs over film footage, including "Blueberry Mouth", "Have You Ever", and "What Do They Do When They Go Wherever They Go?"
 He also appeared as Leon in the 1988 film Candy Mountain, and on an episode of the TV show Life Goes On.
-He narrated the 2011 Emmy Award-winning documentary Remembering the Scranton Sirens, celebrating the exceptional, yet little-known, musical legacy of one of the most significant "territory" dance bands in American musical history.
+He narrated the 2011 Emmy Award-winning documentary Remembering the Sirens, celebrating the exceptional, yet little-known musical legacy of the Scranton Sirens, one of the most significant "territory" dance bands in American musical history.

-Redbone performed in several TV commercials, including Budweiser beer, in which he lay on a surfboard singing "This Bud's for You", the U.S. automobile brand Chevrolet, All laundry detergent, and InterCity British Rail service in which he sang the song "Relax".
+He performed in TV commercials for various companies, including Budweiser beer (where he lay on a surfboard singing "This Bud's for You"), the U.S. automobile brand Geo, All laundry detergent, and InterCity British Rail service (where he sang the song "Relax").
 He also lent his voice to an animated caricature of himself in a commercial for Ken-L Ration dog food.

-Redbone is the subject of the 2018 short documentary film Please Don't Talk About Me When I'm Gone, by Mako Funasaka, Liam Romalis and Jason Charters, produced by Riddle Films.
+Redbone was the subject of the 2018 short documentary film Please Don't Talk About Me When I'm Gone by Mako Funasaka, Liam Romalis and Jason Charters, produced by Riddle Films.